 CBD and the FDA

 CBD, which must come from industrial-based hemp, was legalized as a result of the 2018 Farm Bill.
-It is important to note that the Farm Bill defines the product as having less than .3% THC (tetrahydrocannabinol), which is the chemical in marijuana which is associated with the intoxication.
+It is important to note that the Farm Bill defines the product as having less than .3% THC (tetrahydrocannabinol), which is the chemical in marijuana that is associated with intoxication.
 The product has no such effects and will not get you high.

 Current Legal Status

 This legal status is being enforced across the entire Federal Government.
-For example, in May 2018, the federal Drug Enforcement Agency (DEA) issued an internal directive stating that products containing cannabinoids are legal, as long as their source from which they are produced is a legal one.
+For example, in May 2018, the federal Drug Enforcement Agency (DEA) issued an internal directive stating that products containing cannabinoids are legal, as long as the source from which they are produced is a legal one.

 CBD and the FDA: A historical overview

 The growth of popularity of the product comes from the 2018 Farm Bill.
 Since its passage, there has been an explosion of interest in the field.
-However, there has been a complete lack of regulations in on the subject.
+However, there has been a complete lack of regulations on the subject.

 That being said, this hasn't stopped the FDA from warning companies when they took claims about the medical benefits of the product too far.
 In April 2019, the FDA sent out warning letters to three companies, arguing that the medical claims they were making were not supported by the evidence.
-Specifically, it sent letters to Nutra Pure, PotNetwork Holdings and Advanced Spine and Pain, warning them against making inaccurate claims which stated that the product could provide relief from cancer and Alzheimer's.
+Specifically, it sent letters to Nutra Pure, PotNetwork Holdings, and Advanced Spine and Pain, warning them against making inaccurate claims which stated that the product could provide relief from cancer and Alzheimer's.
 No such evidence currently exists.

 In a joint statement, the Federal Trade Commission (FTC) and FDA said, "According to their advertisements, the products can effectively treat diseases, including cancer, Alzheimer’s disease, fibromyalgia, and ‘neuropsychiatric disorders."
 They gave the companies 15 days to take specific action to remedy the false claims, and all three companies complied with the directives.

 These aren't the first times in which the FDA has acted to address unsubstantiated claims related to the product, related cannabinoids and marijuana.
 In November 2017, it warned four companies (Charlotte's Web Botanicals, Natural Alchemist, Greenroads Health and That's Natural Marketing and Consulting) to stop claiming that marijuana could cure cancer.
 In a statement, Dr. Scott Gottlieb (then the head of the FDA) said, "Substances that contain components of marijuana will be treated like any other products that make unproven claims to shrink cancer tumors."
 It is worth noting that the FDA was not demanding the cessation of such sales.
-Instead, it was requiring that the companies stop claiming that scientific research backed the claim that cancer could be cured with marijuana and the product .
+Instead, it was required that the companies stop claiming that scientific research backed the claim that cancer could be cured with marijuana and the product.